 What you see in today's Google Doodle for Earth Day

-Earth Day today and Google are dedicating their Doodle to how badly we treat our favorite planet.
-This is a very nice Doodle, with four different GIFs that show the dramatic changes due to climate change.
+Earth Day today and dedicates her Doodle to how badly we are treating our beloved planet.
+This is a very cool Doodle, with four different GIFs that show the dramatic changes over time due to the change.

 From the Great Barrier Reef of Australia, you will see shots of corals losing their color due to warmer waters.
 Corals are living creatures that take their color from the algae with which they have a symbiotic relationship.
 As the temperature of the oceans rises, the corals lose these algae and so we have a sad phenomenon called "bleaching".